 - Which personnel will need emergency devices (i.e. mobile phones), and how will that process work?

 A bank business continuity plan is a coordinated effort, written and reevaluated by several members of your organization on a regular basis.
 This is not a job for a single IT person or an executive’s assistant.
-It should be a comprehensive and specific document that needs to be reviewed and updated regularly.
+It should be a comprehensive document that is reviewed and updated regularly.
+This section of the BCP will thus be devoted to identifying who manages the planning and when it gets updated.

 - Who is in charge of maintaining your bank’s BCP?